 Most people are educated about the Earth being round by their parents before they even go to school.
 It's one of the first simple facts everybody learns: the Earth only looks flat because it's big and we're small.
-The problem is that most kids (myself included) are merely taught it and never given evidence.
-Or, sometimes, the evidence given is wrong e.g. Columbus sailing around it - which can actually be explained on a flat-Earth.
+The problem is that most kids (myself included) are merely taught it and are never given evidence.
+Or, sometimes, the evidence given is wrong e.g. Columbus sailing around it, which can actually be explained on a flat-Earth.

 So, naturally, a lot of people grow up "knowing a fact" without the foundation for how we know it's true.
-So when they come across clever-sounding flat-Earth arguments they find themselves questioning ther knowledge.
+When they come across clever-sounding flat-Earth arguments they find themselves questioning ther knowledge.
 Self-doubt is healthy and accepting facts dogmatically is not, so in a sense their decision is a sensible one.

 Shut up, stupid!

 I once overheard someone debating a flat-Earther and they said at one point, mostly out of frustration "Look, every Scientist believes the Earth is round, are you honestly going to disagree with millions of Scientists?"
 The flat-Earther responded, quite fairly, "yes".